siddharthaxroy/test/content/principles/index.md

 ### Science:
 - Apply the scientific method with rigor and intellectual humility[^15]
 - Science is about seeking the truth[^4], not group consensus
-- Science is NOT self-correcting.
-Scientists help correct science through vigorous and good-faith criticism.[^22]
+- Science is NOT self-correcting, but SCIENTISTS can help correct science through vigorous and good-faith criticism[^22]
 - Several possible answers do not mean all of them are equally likely[^9]
 - “Trust” is science's main product
-- The public should strive to think in scientific ways[^17] to evaluate expert claims[^13]
+- The public should strive to think in scientific ways[^17] to evaluate, question and counter expert claims[^13]
 - Guiding questions: How am I wrong?[^5] Can I be less wrong than I was yesterday?[^16][^21]

 ### Service and public good: